preciousbetine/microverse-to-do-list/README.md

 ### Key Features <a name="key-features"></a>

-- A list of tasks
+- Task list with checkboxes for completion tracking
-- Check boxes to toggle task completion
 - Add, edit, and delete tasks functionality
-- Re-order list items using drag and drop
+- Drag-and-drop reordering of tasks
-- Clear all completed tasks
+- Clear all completed tasks option
-- Simple UI
+- Simple and intuitive user interface

 <p align="right">(<a href="#readme-top">back to top</a>)</p>